cagov/Cron/qnacrawler/readme.md

 - Every Quick Answer answer should also have the ```js-qa-answer``` class
 - The order of the elements on the page is important, all js-qa-answer elements will be associated with the nearest js-qa-question element above them.
 We often have multiple elements that comprise a single answer which is fine: Add the class js-qa-answer to each separate WordPress block element
 - Using invisible elements for questions or answers is fine you can use code like ```<div style="display:none;" class="js-qa js-qa-question">The text of the desired question</div>```
+- Accordion elements created in WordPress only find directly adjacent siblings for their interior content so nesting invisible alternate questions between a visible question and answer is not yet supported.
 - If you want to exclude an accordion from being turned into a quick answer add the class ```js-qa-exclude``` to it
 - If you need a quick answer to come up for words that cannot be included in the visible question or answer you can also use a comment element.
 Since accordions are already turned into Q&A paris automatically you might want to add another block elemen tin the WordPress post with some keywords that is not visible, you can do so with: ```<div class="wp-accordion-content"><!-- weddings, wedding, travel, small social gathering, tourism, funeral, funerals --></div>```